Is Your Roof In Need Of Replacement?

 This may indicate that there might not be enough ventilation to move the warm air that rises causing condensation and eventually mold in the attic.

-7. Expensive hydro bills
+7. Expensive energy bills

 A great indicator that there is something going on with ventilation and insulation in your home could be soaring energy bills.
 If your house has proper ventilation and insulation it would protect and maintain a regular temperature in the home.
 The expensive energy bill indicates that either the air conditioning or heating is working at a higher capacity to heat or cool the home, which could signal that the roof is not performing optimally.